MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ## Example code

-### Embed visualization from 1 dossier
+### Embed visualization from one dossier

-To embed multiple visualizations from 1 dossier, after referring `native-embedding-sdk.js`, use the code shown below:
+To embed multiple visualizations from one dossier, after referring `native-embedding-sdk.js`, use the code shown below:

 Find the `getLoginToken` function in [the getLoginToken doc](../add-functionality/methods-and-properties#getlogintoken)